verana-labs/verifiable-trust-spec/spec.md

 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-ecs-service-jsc-vp`, that MUST point to a self-issued and presented [VT-ECS-SERVICE-JSON-SCHEMA-CRED].
 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-ecs-org-jsc-vp`, that MUST point to a self-issued and presented [VT-ECS-ORG-JSON-SCHEMA-CRED].
-- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-ecs-person-jsc-vp`, that MUST point to a self-issued and presented [VT-ECS-PERSON-JSON-SCHEMA-CRED].
+- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-ecs-persona-jsc-vp`, that MUST point to a self-issued and presented [VT-ECS-PERSONA-JSON-SCHEMA-CRED].
 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-ecs-ua-jsc-vp`, that MUST point to a self-issued and presented [VT-ECS-UA-JSON-SCHEMA-CRED].

 Example: